mojofunk/abuild/README.md

 can be overridden for each dependency.
 When building the libraries the include/library and pkg-config path will need to be overridden.

+This tool should probably be written in python rather than bash but that would take time and skills and as bash is pretty common these days I'm not going to change it.
+And perhaps it is the best choice anyway...hard to know.

 # System Setup

 The script will determine the build system and dependent on the build